Inklingo

 nounB1legal/police

-Use 'captura' when referring to the act of arresting or apprehending a person, especially by police or law enforcement.
+Use 'captura' when referring to the act of apprehending a person, especially by law enforcement or in a police context.

 A close-up view of a person's hand holding a simple net that has gently caught a brightly colored butterfly.